namal-xx/fraud-detection/README.md

 # 🚨 Fraud-Detection-App

-Welcome to **Fruad Detection App** - A Streamlit-powered web that hpls detect fraudulent transactions using Machine Learning! 🧠💸
+Welcome to **Fruad Detection App** - A Streamlit-powered web that helps detect fraudulent transactions using Machine Learning! 🧠💸

 <br>